 JS: The Savannah Kade books are all contemporary romance or do you get science-y or, or thriller?

 AJ: They are all contemporary, but there’s a pretty good gamut.
 The newest series is very Southern.
 It’s set in Georgia and it’s kind of a small-town Southern romance.
-In my ideal world, I lived in the South a long time.
+In my ideal world, I’ve lived in the South a long time.
 It’s way more diverse than people think.
 And it’s, there’s wonderful, twisted backstories, if you go into the small towns.
 So that’s in there but it’s not suspense.
 I also have a series that’s paranormal.
-So my, my goal in writing, it was what would it be like if you actually had witchcraft powers in the South?
+So my, my goal in writing is: was what would it be like if you actually had witchcraft powers in the South?
 And then I have a contemporary, more steamy, and I have two, um, romantic suspense novels in the Dark Fall series.
 And my next series is going to be more romantic suspense.

 JS: How many books have you written altogether?